Govt Puts Country On Way To Prosperity: Asad Umar - UrduPoint

 Govt Puts Country On Way To Prosperity: Asad Umar

-Federal Minister for Planning, Development, Reforms and Special Initiatives Asad Umar on Thursday said record economic growth had put the country on the road to progress and prosperity despite of corona pandemic and global inflation
+Federal Minister for Planning, Development and Special Initiatives Asad Umar on Thursday said record economic growth had put the country on the road to progress and prosperity despite of corona pandemic and global inflation

-FAISALABAD, (UrduPoint / Pakistan Point News - 20th Jan, 2022 ) :Federal Minister for Planning, Development, Reforms and Special Initiatives Asad Umar on Thursday said record economic growth had put the country on the road to progress and prosperity despite of corona pandemic and global inflation.
+FAISALABAD, (UrduPoint / Pakistan Point News - 20th Jan, 2022 ) :Federal Minister for Planning, Development and Special Initiatives Asad Umar on Thursday said record economic growth had put the country on the road to progress and prosperity despite of corona pandemic and global inflation.

 Addressing a press conference at the Circuit House here, he said that National Accounts Committee in its meeting had made two major decisions and fixed financial base year from 2005-06 to 2015-16.
 "This proposal was floated about three years ago and today we explicitly discussed the GDP growth for the financial year 2020-21," he added.